 Me, and about a billion other people are not going to start a business, but we are going to try things.
 We’re going to try hard things and even, in our minds, impossible things, but I think we quit too soon before we even know if can be good at something.

-I could have been a better guitar player if I had not quit too soon.
+I could have been a better guitar player if I hadn’t quit.

-I could have been a black belt if I had not quit after two sessions.
+I could have been a black belt if I hadn’t quit after two sessions.

 I could have been ______________ (fill in the blank)